-So far in 2022, the Las Vegas Metropolitan Police Department (LVMPD) has reported 10 domestic violence-related murders.
+In 2022, the Las Vegas Metropolitan Police Department reported 27 domestic violence-related homicides.

 According to the state of Nevada, “Ongoing domestic violence is characterized by a pattern of escalating abuse in which one partner in the relationship controls the other through force, deprivation and/or the threat of deprivation or violence.”
 Domestic violence is a crime and is prosecutable by law enforcement.

-If you or someone you know is dealing with domestic violence or is in any dangerous situation involving a significant other, 8 News Now has compiled a list of resources below that can help.
+Relationships in which someone is being hurt or abused are incredibly complex, and the decision to get help can only be made by the victim.
+If you or someone you know is involved in a violent or dangerous situation involving a significant other, 8 News Now has compiled a list of resources below.

 Links with an asterisk (*) next to them indicate that they have safety/escape exits immediately available.
 This means that there is an accessible button you can click on the site at any time that can help you leave the website quickly if needed.

 Please keep in mind that your browser history can be monitored without your knowledge and it can never be wiped completely.
 Remember to clear your history after visiting any of these websites if needed.
 If you do not feel comfortable navigating these websites, please visit the phone and text resources lower in this article.